 - within 45 days of the date of the original Notice of Tax Due or

-- within 45 days of the date of the original notification that was sent to inform you of the refund reduction or denial, the license or permit revocation or denial, or other DOR determination.
+- within 45 days of the date of the original notification that was sent to inform you of the refund reduction or denial, or other DOR determination.

 - Fully identify what you are disputing, by stating the type of tax involved, the tax periods affected, all disputed tax notice number(s), and the appropriate account number, Social Security number or other identification number.
 Attach a copy of the disputed DOR notice(s) of determination.

 - Provide a supporting statement setting forth the grounds of your dispute.
 Your supporting statement should explain why you disagree.
 Attach any proof or documentation available to support your protest.

 - If you need additional time to provide a supporting statement, you may request it.
 To do so, state your request and provide an explanation of your need for the additional time in your written protest and submit before the 45-day protest deadline expires.